Fair Active Learning: Experiments

+We also evaluate the average performance of {\bf FBC} approach as proposed in \S\ref{sec:fbc}.
+Figure \ref{exp:fbc} includes the results of {\bf FBC} with the three proposed optimizers on COMPAS dataset (the results for Adult dataset are provided in Appendix~\ref{app:exp}).
+The results are fairly consistent with the results we observed in Figure \ref{exp:fal} for COMPAS dataset.
+Note that {\bf FBC} is an approximation of the expected unfairness reduction and is computationally more efficient to be used in FAL algorithm (Figure~\ref{exp:time}).
+As we discussed in \S\ref{sec:disc}, our proposed approaches can be extended to use other fairness measures.
+Figure \ref{exp:odds-compas} corresponds to the experimental setup where he Equalized Odds notion of fairness as proposed in \cite{hardt2016equality} is used in {\bf FAL-$\alpha$} for measuring fairness.
+The results indicate the effectiveness of FAL compared to AL using different $\alpha$ values.
+The results of the same setting for Adult dataset is provided in Figure~\ref{exp:odds-adult} in Appendix.

+Figure \ref{exp:budget} corresponds to the average (un)fairness and average accuracy score on 30 random runs.
+Looking at the figure, we can observe that {\bf Nested-64} enforces the accuracy while considering the fairness in the sample selection.
+Hence, with a higher accuracy and lower unfairness it outperforms {\bf FAL-$\alpha$-0.6}.
+Note that the performance of {\bf N-App-64}, outperforms both {\bf FAL-$\alpha$-0.6} and {\bf Nested-64} as expected.

-Finally, in Figure~\ref{exp:fal-fbc}, we evaluate the average performance of FBC, the efficient algorithm proposed in \S\ref{sec:fbc} and compare it against FAL.
-Figure~\ref{exp:time} shows the computation time of each sampling iteration compared to the original FAL.
-Figures~\ref{exp:fal-fbc-demo} and \ref{exp:fal-fbc-score}, show the average fairness and accuracy values.
+Figure~\ref{exp:time} shows the computation time of each sampling iteration for different accuracy-fairness optimizers compared to the original FAL.
 FBC is orders of magnitude faster than FAL as it avoids the need to compute expected fairness.
 On the other hand, since it indirectly optimizes for fairness, FAL outperforms it on fairness.

 \eat{Figures~\ref{exp:demo11} and \ref{exp:pr11} corresponds to employing Mutual Information, $Fairness_{11}$, in optimization step.
 We note that adding the fairness measure to the optimization for candidate selection does not significantly impact the overall accuracy of the model across different $\alpha$ values, Figure~\ref{exp:demo11}.
 Compared to AL also, the accuracy does not drop dramatically.
 As we observe, the demographic disparity of the model though, dropped by almost $50\%$ on average compared to AL and RandL.} \eat{Figure~\ref{exp:pr11} indicates that AL and RandL have fairly lower precision and recall.
 Precision and recall are better evaluation measure for unbalanced data classification, thereby, FAL outperforms AL and RandL in predicting the right class.}